brandongregory/dndhelp/src/5e-character-creation/mental-stats-compared.md

 Charisma is much more than charm, but sometimes a lack of charm is the best example.
 A gruff warrior who’s been through countless battles and knows how to protect themself may be dismissed initially because of a poor first impression or sometimes overshadowed by stronger personalities.

 A great example of this type of character is Sandor Clegane, better known as **The Hound in _Game of Thrones_**.
 He’s strong, but far from the strongest on the show, and he regularly punches above his weight when dealing with a difficult foe.
-But severe facial scarring led to ostracization throughout his life, so he never developed great social skills.
+However severe facial scarring led to ostracization throughout his life, so he never developed great social skills.
 He tends to shy away from social encounters but knows exactly what to do in a fight.

 Sometimes low Charisma isn’t a problem for a character so much as it’s just not something they rely on.
 These characters aren’t great in social situations, but rather than let that be a handicap, they just play to their strengths and focus on what they’re good at.